KanishkaKumarr/flipkart-logistics-optimization/README.md

 Suggested actionable improvements with potential to reduce delivery delays by 10–15%.

 ## Files
-- `flipkart_logistics.sql` – SQL queries for analysis
+- `sql.script` – SQL queries for analysis
-- `kpi_analysis.xlsx` – Excel sheet with KPI calculations
+- `Flipkart SQL Analytics Project.pdf` – PPT made using google slides to present the analysis
-- `dashboard.png` – Visual summary of key performance metrics
+- `Flipkart SQL project.zip` – Zip file of the whole project